 Principles of ‘TRUE’ Teaching:

-- Learning cannot be enforced, Learning must happen: The third principle of education is to ‘work from the near to far', from ‘what is’ to ‘what shall be’.
+Learning cannot be enforced, Learning must happen: The third principle of education is to ‘work from the near to far', from ‘what is’ to ‘what shall be’.
 The basis of an individual's basic instinct or nature is almost always, her/his heredity, her/his surroundings, her/his immediate cultural climate, his country, the soil from which he draws his sustenance, the air which he breathes, the sights, sounds, habits to which he is accustomed.
-The learning or the moulding must begin from there and the new learning must build itself upon that already exists.
-So we must begin from’ inside’, If anything has to be brought in from ‘outside’.
-Learning is a life-long-phenomenon and not a one-time-event.
+The learning or the molding must begin from there and the new learning must build itself upon what already exists.
+So we must begin from’ inside’ If anything has to be brought in from ‘outside’.
+Learning is a life-long-phenomenon and not a one-time event.
 So Learning must happen, it must be offered, it must be made to flow within and not forced upon the mind.

-- Collaborative Learning – (a significant life-skill for the futuristic learners of 21st century): It is an important life-skill to learn to collaborate and work as a group.
+Collaborative Learning: (a significant life-skill for the futuristic learners of the 21st century) It is an important life-skill to learn to collaborate and work as a group.
 Once children learn to appreciate their own strengths and differences, collaborative learning methods help them put their knowledge and skills together to work towards common endeavors.
 The energy and time is invested in excelling as a group rather than wasted in trying to defeat each other.
 It is a win-win proposition for all, where no one loses, the learning multiplies and enriches due to collaborative efforts and the learners become the true winners in life.

-- Constructivism in practice: It provides each child the chance to discover her strengths and learn within a caring, stimulating and supportive environment.
-It equips its students socially, academically, philosophically and morally for their journey through life.
+Constructivism in practice: It provides each child the chance to discover his or her strengths and learn within a caring, stimulating, and supportive environment.
+It equips its students socially, academically, philosophically, and morally for their journey through life.

-- B A L A concept in curriculum: It is about utilizing the entire building as learning-aid.
+B A L A concept in the curriculum: It is about utilizing the entire building as a learning aid.
 Our Classroom interiors have aesthetic displays of project work and are interspersed with arrays of interesting objects collected by the children and learning material.
 There are clearly designated spaces for large and small-group activities.